New DUI Laws

 1ST JANUARY 2021

 - AB-3234 (codified in Penal Code Section 1001.95) gives trial court Judges the discretion, over the Prosecutor’s objection, to grant Pre-trial diversion for any misdemeanor offense that isn’t specifically excluded, for a period not to exceed 24 months and under terms and conditions that the Judge deems appropriate.
 If the defendant complies with the imposed terms and conditions, at the end of the period of diversion, the Judge will dismiss the action against the defendant.

 Since DUI isn’t one of the excluded offenses, defendants are generally eligible to petition the court for diversion.
 However, DUI cases will usually face an uphill battle, especially if the defendant has prior criminal history.
 Being represented by a competent DUI lawyer guarantees the highest probability that your diversion petition will be granted.

-- If you already have a Wet Reckless (or DUI) and you plead to a new Wet Reckless within 10 years, the court must order that you complete a minimum 9 month alcohol program.
+- If you already have a Wet Reckless (or DUI) and you plead to a new Wet Reckless within 10 years, the court must order that you complete a minimum 9 month alcohol program